Hyperbolic models for CAT(0) spaces: Curtains and the L --separation space

 \end{definition}

+The fact that $\dist_\infty$ is a metric follows from Lemma~\ref{lem:chain_distance} below.
+Unless specified otherwise, for a curtain $h_i$ in a chain $\{h_i\}$ we orient the half-spaces such that $h_j^+\subset h_i^+$ for all $j>i$.
+In other words, the order on the curtains induced by the indices and the one induced by the halfspaces coincide.
+In particular, we can talk of maximal and minimal elements.
 The following lemma states that the chain distance $\dist_\infty$ and the original distance $\dist$ on $X$ differ by at most 1.
-Apart from the statement that curtains really do encode ``meaningful'' distances on $X$, the fact that $\dist$ and $\dist_\infty$ are comparable turns out to be surprisingly useful, and will be used in multiple places.
+Apart from the statement that curtains really do encode ``meaningful'' distances on $X$, the fact that $\dist$ and $\dist_\infty$ are comparable turns out to be surprisingly useful, and will come up in multiple places.

 \begin{lemma} For any $x,y\in X$, there is a chain $c$ of curtains dual to $[x,y]$ such that $1+|c|=\dist_\infty(x,y)$ and $1+|c|=\lceil\dist(x,y)\rceil$. \end{lemma}